aleynakutuk6/CGAT-Net/README.md

 # CGAT-Net
-This repository hosts the code for CGAT-Net (IUI 2025).
-Please refer to our paper for more information.
+This repository contains the code for CGAT-Net, presented at IUI 2025.
+For more details, please refer to our paper.

-Note: The code will be released soon.
+Note: Detailed instructions on the code and model weights will be provided soon.